cloudfoundry/diego-release/README.md

 Created out/diegoCA.crt
 ```

-The manifest property `properties.diego.etcd.ca_cert_pem` should be set to the certificate in `out/diegoCA.crt`
+The manifest property `properties.diego.etcd.ca_cert` should be set to the certificate in `out/diegoCA.crt`

 3. Create and sign a certificate for the etcd server.